Tokyo International School

-Tokyo International School is a co-ed IB World international school in Minami Azabu, Minato, Tokyo, Japan.
+Tokyo International School is a co-ed IB World international school in Minato, Tokyo, Japan.
 Offering the IB PYP, MYP & DP for students aged 5–18 years old.

 It was founded in 1997 to "provide a diverse, child-centered and inquiry-based education."
 The school contains a lower & upper school for students from Kindergarten to High School (K-G12), with a total student population of approximately 470 students representing over 70 nationalities.
 Instruction is in English and the school follows the International Baccalaureate Organization curriculum guidelines.
 It is accredited by New England Association of Schools and Colleges and the Council of International Schools.
 Admission guidelines are designed to ensure each class has no more than 20 students.
-Located in the Minami Azabu area of central Tokyo, it is one of the few internationally accredited IB World international schools in the center of the city.
+Located in the TAKANAWA GATEWAY CITY area of central Tokyo, it is one of the few internationally accredited IB World international schools in the center of the city.
 The TIS Mission: "We are a truly international community with a student-centered focus, dedicated to holistic wellbeing and meaningful learning."

 The Good Schools Guide International called it "lively and imaginative."